RcDevRIL/cesi_covid_19_tracker/README.md

   * A text input enables instant filtering on the list
   * Clicking on one entry will open a new page with the country detailed stats
 - Country details page with **COVID-19** related statistics ([DetailsPage])
-- About page with licences used in this project (thanks Flutter team for [LicencePage] :rocket:)
+- About page with licences used in this project and a link to this page (forked from Flutter's [LicencePage] :rocket:)
 ### Data sources :nerd_face:
 This app relies on **3** data sources:
 - Static FAQ hardcoded in ```FAQDataSource``` class ([lib/shared/constants/app_globals.dart])